Nimsara-Jayarathna/Sustain-Insight---front-end/docs/supabase-migration.md

-# Sustain Insight Frontend â€“ Supabase Migration Guide
+# Sustainable Insight Frontend – Supabase Migration Guide

-This guide documents the steps required to migrate an existing Sustain Insight frontend that depended on the Spring Boot API to the new fully serverless architecture powered by Supabase.
+This guide documents the steps required to migrate an existing Sustainable Insight frontend that depended on the Spring Boot API to the new fully serverless architecture powered by Supabase.

 ## 1. Environment Variables